 4. Change the Scenery

 Maybe your fingers work better in a coffee shop.
-Maybe they prefer the library.
+Or they prefer the library.
 The river.
-The floor.
+A floor.

 Try sitting someplace different or in a different position and see what happens.